m-pluta/svp/report/report.typ

 then I would consider my result as correct.

-I found this to be a better metric than percentage difference as it ensured correct results were closely aligned with the actual answer, unaffected by the result's magnitude.
+I found this to be a better metric than percentage difference as it ensured correct results were closely aligned with the actual answer, and unaffected by the result's magnitude.

 I generated test lattices using `latticegen` from the `fplll` library @fplll_2023.
 It is often referred to as the best lattice-based solver available, hence I trusted its answers.
 I made multiple bash & python scripts to automate test generation, and focused on uniform & knapsack-like lattices.

 #pagebreak()

+Lacking prior experience in C, I decided to begin implementing a prototype in Python.

+I found many basis-reduction algorithms, and while BKZ is most commonly used, I struggled to implement it and instead implemented LLL @Bhattacherjee_Hernandez-Castro_Moyler_2023 @Galbraith_2018 @Cohen_1993.

-Once I implemented LLL and Schnorr Euchner enumeration according to pseudocode @Yasuda_Masaya_2021, I began testing different configurations, while varying $delta$.
+Once I implemented LLL and Schnorr Euchner enumeration @Yasuda_Masaya_2021 according to pseudocode, I began testing different configurations, while varying $delta$.

 #figure(
   image("algorithms_comparison.png", width: 120%),